La Reprise. Histoire(s) du théâtre (I)

 'Stronger than a monument to the dead.' - Hassan Jarfi, the father of the victim.

-This show will be played on Sunday, March 7 via ITALive in Dutch and French and is available with Dutch, French and English subtitles.
+This show was played on Sunday, March 7 via ITALive in Dutch and French and was available with Dutch, French and English subtitles.

 Sunday, March 7